Let us fight for the justice and compensation you deserve.

 - the hospital’s ability to control medical standards;

-- the hospital’s ability control over prices set for services;
+- the hospital’s ability to control prices set for services;

 - the hospital’s requirement that the physicians maintain liability insurance with certain limits;